-"Apprenticeships provide a talent pipeline into rail - and they also play a vital role in increasing the social value created by the industry," he said.
-"Apprenticeships are a valuable means of bringing diverse talent into businesses that is reflective of the communities rail serves.
-The effect will be that employers will have a better story for their clients, they will be able to refresh their workforce and give local people a chance."
+Neil reflects on the benefits of Skills Match for rail businesses and the wider industry.
+Apprenticeships provide a talent pipeline into rail - and they also play a vital role in increasing the social value created by the industry.
+Apprenticeships are a valuable means of bringing diverse talent into businesses that is reflective of the communities rail serves.

+"The effect will be that employers will have a better story for their clients, they will be able to refresh their workforce and give local people a chance."